streamlit/docs/content/streamlit-cloud/get-started/quickstart.md

 <Image alt="Edit the title of your sample Streamlit app" src="/images/streamlit-community-cloud/deploy-sample-edit-title.png" />
 </div>

-22. Files are automatically saved with each edit.
+22. Files are automatically saved in your codespace with each edit.
 Click "**Always rerun**" in the upper-right corner of your app to automatically rerun with each edit.

 <div style={{ maxWidth: '90%', margin: 'auto' }}>
 <Image alt='Select "Always rerun" to automatically see edits in your running app' src="/images/streamlit-community-cloud/deploy-sample-edit-rerun.png" />
 </div>

-23. See your edits and keep going with more.
+23. See your edits and keep going!

 <div style={{ maxWidth: '90%', margin: 'auto' }}>
 <Image alt="See the results of your edit to your Streamlit app" src="/images/streamlit-community-cloud/deploy-sample-edit-result.png" />
 </div>

-24. When you are done, remember to stop your Codespace on GitHub to avoid any undesired use of your capacity.
+24. When you are done, remember to stop your codespace on GitHub to avoid any undesired use of your capacity.

     Go to <a href="https://github.com/codespaces" target="_blank">github.com/codespaces</a>.
-At the bottom of the page, all your Codespaces are listed.
-Click the overflow menu icon for your Codespace.
+At the bottom of the page, all your codespaces are listed.
+Click the overflow menu icon (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>more_horiz</i>) for your codespace.
 Click "**Stop codespace**" if you'd like to return to your work later.
 Otherwise, click "**Delete**."

 <div style={{ maxWidth: '90%', margin: 'auto' }}>
 <Image alt="Stop or delete your GitHub Codespace" src="/images/streamlit-community-cloud/deploy-sample-codespaces.png" />